 In addition to these general rules, we have clear policies for dealing with specific types of misbehaviour including the inappropriate use of mobile phones within school, drug and alcohol misuse (including smoking), misuse of school ICT facilities and bullying.

 The vast majority of our students behave well, and conduct themselves appropriately.
 We use a tracking system to monitor behaviour across all lessons.
-Where students do misbehave they are given a behaviour point, they are required to attend an after-school detention on that day.
+Where students do misbehave they are given a behaviour point.
+They are then required to attend an after-school detention on that day.

-For persistent or serious breaches, there are additional sanctions that may be imposed, including referral to a behaviour room, and fixed term exclusions.
+For persistent or serious breaches, there are additional sanctions that may be imposed, including referral to a behaviour room, off-site provision, and fixed term exclusions.
 Parents will be informed of the detention via a text message, which will also include the duration of the detention.
 It is the parents’ responsibility to ensure the young person gets home safely.

 Students have a responsibility to complete homework on time and to the best of their ability.
 Parents are asked to support us in ensuring that homework is completed on a regular basis.
 As an extension of work in the classroom, the importance of homework cannot be over estimated.
 It also helps students accept responsibility for their learning and establish good working habits.
 In years 7 and 8, homework is set online through Doddle as part of a 4 week cycle.

 Homework is set every Monday.
 Students are given until the next Monday to complete.
 There is a homework club from 3.15 – 4.30pm every evening in the Learning Centre to support students with homework.

 If a student fails to complete a piece of homework, parents will receive a text message on the Wednesday of the following week to inform them of an after-school detention.
 In the homework detention (Wednesdays after school), students log onto Doddle in order to complete all missing homework.
 The detention will last 20 minutes for each piece of work missing.